I am a freelance writer and naturalist with too many interests and not enough time.

 I have a B.Sc.H in Zoology from the University of Guelph and formal training in ornithology, but when I discovered a career in birds meant getting up before dawn every day, I decided my plans needed revisiting.
 Moths and writing were a natural fit – both catered to my lazy side and night owl tendencies.
 (Bonus: they’re both a lot of fun.)

-I also love reading (YA, of course), hiking (stroller-friendly trails preferred these days), gardening (the growing part, not the weeding), iNaturalist (I’m always woefully behind), tea (rooibos), iced capps (Tim Hortons), and chocolate (dark).
+I love reading (audiobooks, these days), hiking (when I have time), gardening (the growing part, not the weeding), iNaturalist (I’m always woefully behind), being creative (sewing, art, writing fiction), coffee and tea (self-medicated ADHD), and chocolate (dark).
 And moths, of course.

 I live on a small rural property west of Ottawa, Ontario, with my husband and two children, three cats, a dog and some fish.
-Plus many ladybugs, several cellar spiders, a handful of paper wasps, a small number of brown bats, two Red Squirrel families, and a family of mice.
-And that’s just who’s in the house.
+Plus many ladybugs, several cellar spiders, a handful of paper wasps, a small number of brown bats, two red squirrel families, three tame chipmunks, and multiple garter snakes.
+And that’s just who lives in the house.

 Find me online: